DinoChiesa/apigee-proxy-generator/README.md

 upstream system, then you can do that with Apigee, but you don't need this generator tool to support that effort.

-If you have that need, then your job is much simpler.
+If you have that need, then your task is much simpler.

 Suppose you want to expose BigQuery to a client, and all you want to do is inject APIKey verificiation.
 For that, you would just configure the Apigee